-RPO is generally done in order to recruit for the roles that companies are unable fill themselves.
-This may happen because of “peaks” in recruitment demand, technical complexity of roles, lack of geographical coverage or performance issues within the internal team.
+RPO is generally done in order to recruit for the roles that companies are unable to fill themselves.
+This may happen because of “peaks” in recruitment demand, the technical complexity of roles, lack of geographical coverage, or performance issues within the internal team.

 Companies also engage in RPO for–

 b.
 Scalability: RPO providers can scale up and scale down their services as per the fluctuating needs of clients.
 When a client opens a new department, they will have more vacancies versus when they are downsizing.
-RPO vendors have the ability to cope up with these changes in set up as the maths is simple, they get paid for the positions they close.
+RPO vendors have the ability to cope with these changes in setup as the maths is simple; they get paid for the positions they close.

 c.
-Recruitment Process Design: Unlike traditional recruitment, RPO vendors not only fill positions but also helps clients set up their recruitment processes, technology and trains people through a consultative approach.
+Recruitment Process Design: Unlike traditional recruitment, RPO vendors not only fill positions but also helps clients set up their recruitment processes and technology and train people through a consultative approach.
 This helps the client carry on with their recruitment practices seamlessly once the RPO is over.

 d.
-Analytics & Reporting: RPO providers have ways and methods to track and trace the recruitment process by generating real time reports.
-This helps in making better data driven decisions for the future audits as well.
+Analytics & Reporting: RPO providers have ways and methods to track and trace the recruitment process by generating real-time reports.
+This helps in making better data-driven decisions for future audits as well.